kongware/scriptum/README.md

 Unstable (v0.1.0)

-This type validator is way out of my league, that is to say I barely managed to implement it.
+This type validator is out of my league, that is to say I barely managed to finish it.
 The implementation is therefore neither bug free nor DRY or performant.

-If you find a bug, please don't hesitate to file an issue.
+If you come across a bug, please don't hesitate to file an issue.
 Thank you!

 For the next couple of months the type validator will gradually become more stable and the functional library more extensive.
+Bear with me!

 ## Goals

-In order to reconcile the functional paradigm with Javascript the following aspects need to be addressed:
+In order to reconcile the functional paradigm with Javascript the following main aspects need to be addressed:

 - [x] type safety
 - [x] algebraic data types